ramin0011/Judo-Xamarin/README.md

 ## Installation

 ####[Xamarin Component Store]( https://components.xamarin.com/view/judopay-xamarin-sdk "Component Store")
--   Within Xamaring Studio- Project/Get More Components- Search "JudoPay" and add to app
+-   Within Xamarin Studio- Project/Get More Components- Search "JudoPay" and add to app
 -   Click download from the above link and unzip the .Xam file and run the install command using the xamarin-component.exe above
   -  mono xamarin-component.exe install /path/to/your.xam (mac)
   -  xamarin-component.exe install /path/to/your.xam (windows)
 -   You can also download the component .xam from this page component/judopay-xamarin-sdk-2.0.xam

 ####Here!
--  Fork the SDK and build it yorself.
-It won't bite
+-  Fork the SDK and build it yourself.
+It won't bite.
 -  Again download the component .xam from this page component/judopay-xamarin-sdk-2.0.xam

 ####Nuget